Table of Contents

 Nephrolithiasis – The Kidney Stone

-The formation of stones in the nephrons due to supersaturation and crystallization of inorganic and organic phosphates and acids is called nephrolithiasis.
-It’s also known as kidney stones.
+It occurs due to supersaturation and crystallization of inorganic and organic phosphates and acids.

 Nephrolithiasis as a Common Disorder

 Nephrolithiasis is one of the most common urological disorders, with roughly 2 million patients present annually on an outpatient basis with a stone disease in the United States.
 It has a prevalence of 12% in males and 7% in females.
 The recurrence rate is estimated to be 52% at 10 years after the first episode.